- Accommodation included

 Day 5: Rotorua – Gisborne

 (Driving day 3: 274 km/170 miles)

-We start the day with a spectacular ride along Lake Rotorua before we turn into Route 2 to drive beautiful & fun curvy mountain roads crossing over the mountain, to reach Gisborne.
+You start the day with a spectacular ride along Lake Rotorua before you turn into Route 2 to drive beautiful & fun curvy mountain roads crossing over the mountain, to reach Gisborne.
 Gisborne is the capital of the northeast region, at the Bay Poverty Bay.
-We eat dinner at Bar Marina Park.
+You can eat dinner at Bar Marina Park.

 Day 6: Gisborne – Taupō

 It will be a day of spectacular roads and nature experiences.
 The ride from Gisborne runs south-east through magnificent mountain scenery and stunning coastlines.
 You drive some of the best roads on the northern island and make several stops to view the many sights along the way to your final destination for the day: Lake Taupō.

 The beautiful Lake Taupō is about the size of Singapore – more of an inland sea really.
 Taupō was created nearly two thousand years ago by a volcanic eruption so big it darkened the skies in Europe and China.
 Visit the Craters of the Moon and you will see evidence of the lake’s fiery birth in the geysers, steaming craters, and boiling mud pools.
 At some of Taupō’s beaches, swimmers and paddlers can enjoy warm, geothermal water currents.